Happy Monday folks! Are you ready for Winter??? It's coming!!!

 In the near term, we'll be laying down a fresh snow pack across the West and N. Central U.S. which allows cold air to stay cold as it heads South and East in the weeks ahead.
 And we'll finally get some rain for the parched and drought stricken Southeast.

 Have a great week folks!
-Follow us on Facebook and Twitter for daily updates.
+Follow us on Facebook

 - Capt Kirk out.